nitmws/object-from-object/README.md

    * prop1.prop1a = a property in an object being the value of prop1
    * prop5[1] = the second item in the array of plain values of prop5
    * prop6[2].prop6c = a property from the third item in the array of objects being the value of prop6
    * prop8[a] = the structure of the Buildung Rules object defines an array and the Source Object has an array of values for prop8.
-In this case the items of the array of prop8 are copied to the items of the property in the To-Be-Built Object in the same sequence - as long as items are available in the Source Object.
+In this case the items of the array of prop8 are copied to the items of the property in the Target Object in the same sequence - as long as items are available in the Source Object.
    * The count of this sequence is limited to 10 items.
 Each property name is an item and each index of an array is an item.
 Example: prop9.prop9a.prop9a1[a].prop9a1a makes an item count of 5.
    * Comments may be added by starting the property name with "ofo$COMMENT".
 In this case the property will be ignored while building the new object.
 (As JSON rules prohibit to use the same property name multiple times you should append a sequence to this basic name on your own.)
  * The property names - value transformation rules separator: `$#$` - must be used if a sequence of property names and a rule for transforming the value is defined.
  * Value transformation rule: a name of a transformation rule taken from this enumeration
    * ToStr = converts a numeric value to a string
    * ToNum = converts a string value to a number - if the format of the string complies.
-* Implicit value rule: if the string of the value of a property starts with VALSTR= the substring to its right becomes the value in the To-Be-Built Object.
+* Implicit value rule: if the string of the value of a property starts with VALSTR= the substring to its right becomes the value in the Target Object.
 If it starts with VALNUM= the string to its right will be transformed to a numeric value and applied to the property in the To-Be-Build Object.

 Example:
 ```